seequent/methoddispatch/README.rst

 >>> a.fun(1.23)
 0.615

 Where there is no registered implementation for a specific type, its method resolution order is used to find a more generic implementation.
 The original function decorated with ``@singledispatch`` is registered for the base ``object`` type, which means it is used if no better implementation is found.

-To check which implementation will the generic function choose for a given type, use the ``dispatch()`` attribute
+To check which implementation will the generic function choose for a given type, use the ``dispatch()`` method

 >>> a.fun.dispatch(float)
 <function MyClass.fun_num at 0x1035a2840>